Sejby/GitFlix/README.md

 ## GitFlix - Movie API App
- Made this project to mainly assure myself in the fields of API work and fetching third-party API, also focused on the design and mobile responsiveness
+ Made this project to mostly assure myself in the fields of JavaScript, API work and fetching third-party API, also focused on the design and mobile responsiveness.

 ### Built With
 - JavaScript (React, Axios, Bootstrap)